 Setup: 04 AGS Setup, 05 BMK Setup

 Note: The AmpHour Size value should be set according to the total capacity of the battery bank.
-One 24VDC Li Expander Pak 1300 is 54 Ah.
-The minimum capacity setting allowed is 200 Ah.
-Therefore, a minimum of four (4) 24 VDC Li Expander Pak 1300s is required.
+For example, one 24VDC Li Expander Pak is 100 Ah.
+The minimum setting allowed is 200 Ah.